AmberScent's Perfume Blog

 The oud value will vary depending on the raw material source.
 Certain tree species produce more valuable oud and the region where those trees grow is a pricing factor as well.
 Also, oud that occurs naturally is more expensive than oud produced by an artificial infestation of the mold.

-Due to its rarity, high demand, and the difficulty of harvesting it, oud oil is perhaps the most expensive oil in the world.
+Due to its rarity, high demand, and the difficulty of harvesting it, the oud dark oil is perhaps the most expensive oil in the world.
 The annual oud market is worthy around $6 billion and its value is often estimated as 50% more expensive than gold.
-For these reasons, oud oil is sometimes referred to as "liquid gold".
+For these reasons, oud oil is sometimes referred to as black gold or "liquid gold".